dwkoeller/wled-show-agent/README.md

 - `./data/sequences/sequence_*.json` – generated cue lists
 - `./data/fseq/*.fseq` – exported `.fseq` files (renderable sequences only)
 - `./data/audio/beats.json` – audio BPM + beat timestamps
+- `./data/jobs/jobs.json` – job history (for the UI)
+- `./data/show/scheduler.json` – scheduler config (for the UI)
+- `./data/state/runtime_state.json` – last-known runtime state snapshot

+If you set `DATABASE_URL`, the agent also persists job history + these small state files into SQL (and will read from SQL when available).

 Safe to delete any time.